-Writing the poetry Pasolini’s Desert.
+Writing the poem Pasolini’s Desert.

 The poetry is the base of a future dance film, and a duet production titled Goempty, a collaboration between The Netherlands and Israel: She visited filming locations in Israel together with the dancer Ellah Nagli (Dutch National ballet, Gottenburg ballet, Israeli Ballet), videographer and animation artist Kobi Vogman, camerawoman Dani Willliamson, and composer Haggai Eisenberg.
 During her period in Israel she danced in ‘Oooh Music And Image Improvisation Festival, Bazimer Tel Aviv, Barbur Gallery Jerusalem.

 Writing and presenting the poem The Path of Paradox - The Contemporary Emergence of the Human Mouse, Village d’ecrit festival, Fontenoy Le Chateau, France 2018.
 (Bilingual: French and English).

 2015 – 2018

 In 2015 Dorit started investigating her umbrella dance project Pretext as a multimedia research conducted in PAF, St.Erme (Fr), in collaboration with composer and photographer Simone Giacomini (It/ Nl).
 The research led to the creation of the multimedia Solo Pretext, supported by Pleintheater , Amsterdam (2016 May), in collaboration with the French multimedia company La Boite.
 It is designed as a Live Cinema performance, investigating identity through a new visual syntax.
 The project is developed through different residencies in Europe, namely, Amsterdam Pleintheater (Nl), Le Hublot multimedia centre Nice (Fr), Officine Caos Festival / Stalker Teatro Torino (It), Biella international performing arts festival (It).